threecommas/yourownwebsite/README.md

 If you can't find it, try a URI like `https://github.com/<USERNAME>/<USERNAME>.github.io/blob/master/_config.yml`.

 This file is a [YAML](http://www.yaml.org/start.html) file but hopefully isn't too foreign.
-You can change anything you want, but the following lines are a good start:
+You can change anything you want, but the following lines in green (you'll notice what I changed them from and too in this "diff" of the file) are a good start:p

 ![changes you might wish to make to your config](https://cloud.githubusercontent.com/assets/203683/16789111/e2c0595c-4867-11e6-9f93-783e919b22ed.png)